bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 After the update is done and the files are renamed, it is possible to reuse them again.
 To do so, change the name of the element(s) to the pre-update name and start the update process again.

 **step3:** Remove the SD card from the TFT and restart the printer.

-**step4:** On the TFT click on Menu - Settings - Feature and navigate to the last page.
-Click on "Reset default settings ..." to refresh the content of the TFT's memory.

-**step5:** Restart the printer to finish the installation